zdravkov02/exam/README.md

  - there is no particular order to follow when starting the containers.

 *More specific details could be found in the downloadable **Practice Exam** document available in the **Regular Exam** section of the course.*

-Modified on 2022-11-13 10:03:58
+*The solution for this is in the exam.rar archive, automated deployment* Modified on 2022-11-13 10:03:58